beetrootpaul/avoid-your-past--rust-bevy/README.md

 Controls:

-- keyboard: arrows
+- keyboard: arrows to move
-- gamepad: D-Pad
+- gamepad: D-Pad to move
-- gamepad: left stick
+- gamepad: left stick to move as well
+- keyboard, in debug build: `D` to enter debug pause, in which most of systems stop and pressing `.` advances the game by 1 frame.
+BTW movement works, since keyboard handling happens on a regular system, while all main game systems happen on a fixed FPS – meaning, you can change player's movement direction while being in debug pause, then press `.` to see its result
+- keyboard, in debug build: `S` to toggle sprite boundaries visualization
+- keyboard, in debug build: `C` to toggle hit circles visualization

 ## License